Nathan Colmer | Van Dyk Group

 The LBI Real Estate Market : Why LBI Real Estate Makes a Good Investment

 The LBI real estate market has shown dramatic improvement over the past decade.
 While of course past results cannot ensure future performance, it is encouraging to note that this improvement has been realized even in one of the worst economic downturns in our nations history!
-Below are the average, approximate sale prices of single family homes on LBI from 2000-2014.
+Below are the average, approximate sale prices of single family homes on LBI from 2000 through last year.
 Note that 2013 showed an artificially lower since it includes storm damaged homes which were sold as vacant land rather than single family homes:

 From an investment standpoint, this data reflects only the average increase and decrease of LBI real estate's value and does not take into consideration carrying costs or any rental money that could have been earned over these years.
 It also does not take into account all the fun and memories made from owning a beach house!